txt/se20/docs/proj1.md

 |short release cycles | (hard to see in short projects) project members are committing often enough so that everyone can get your work||

-Total score: sum the right-hand-column, score each 0..4 Sum, divide by number of rows, multiple by 12.5 (and that's the score out of ten).